-AIM: Would you like to share any example of an Insight that generated a huge positive impact for your client?
+AIM: Would you like to share an example of an Insight that generated a huge positive impact on your client?

 AIM: What are the most significant challenges you face being in the forefront of analytics space?

 Also, given the way this space is emerging, there will be a significant shortage of skill availability to deliver the upcoming demand.
-I hope that educational institutes and students become more aware of the space and consciously build skills which could increase availability of more analysts and data scientists.
+I hope that educational institutes and students become more aware of the space and consciously build skills that could increase the availability of more analysts and data scientists.